 3. Million Dollar Quartet With Elvis, Jerry Lee Lewis, and Carl Perkins

-This was an impromptu recording session at the Sun Studio in Memphis, Tennessee.
-Nearly 30 years later, the tracks were first released in Europe in 1981, ensuring that this legendary moment in music history could be enjoyed for years to come.
+This was an impromptu recording session at Sun Records' studio in Memphis, Tennessee.
+Nearly 30 years later, the tracks were first released in Europe in 1981, ensuring that this legendary moment in rockabilly history could be enjoyed for years to come.

 4. "The Running Kind" with Tom Petty